legendarycode3/vending-machine-smart-contract/README.md

 The primary objectives of this project are: </br>
 * Enable users to purchase items directly from a smart contract.
 * Maintain an on-chain inventory system.
-* Allow the owner to
+* Allow the owner to restock inventory when necessary.

 ## 📌 Features